sephynox/bitcoin-statistics/README.md

 According to the analysis of the full population set, this has occurred 152 times as of block height 748472.
 The longest period occuring on 2009-01-08 with block [00000000839a8e6886ab5951d76f411475428afc90947ee320161bbf18eb6048](https://bitcoinexplorer.org/block/00000000839a8e6886ab5951d76f411475428afc90947ee320161bbf18eb6048) at height 1 (immediately following the genesis block) clocking in at over 5 1/3 days.

+### Discussion

+As time goes on, we should see blocks being mined more closely to the 10-minute target with a reducing frequency of large drifts such as over 2 hours.
+The majority of occurrences have happened in 2009 and during the early days of the network.
+As such, the distribution is skewed with a long right tail.

 A [great article](https://minerdaily.com/2022/bitcoins-poisson-paradox/) on this phenomenon, so-called Bitcoin's "Poisson Paradox" which dives further into the topic.

 ## Improvements

 Possible future improvements:

+[x] Zeroize sensitive data
-- Saving a local copy of any blocks that have been previously queried
-- Add more analytics
+[ ] Saving a local copy of any blocks that have been previously queried [ ] Add more analytics